Learning About Malignant Hyperthermia

 Doctors and nurses who give anesthesia watch closely for the first signs of the condition.
 They can treat it right away.

-Treatment includes stopping the drugs that caused the reaction.
-It also includes giving medicines.
+Treatment includes stopping the medicines that caused the reaction.
+It also includes giving other medicines to treat your symptoms.
 Your body may also be cooled down.
 Usually the surgery has to be stopped.
-You may need to stay in the hospital for a few days after the surgery.
+You may need to stay in the hospital for a few days.
+Your doctor will talk with you about your follow-up care.

 What increases your risk?